OLIMEX/OLINUXINO/HARDWARE/LCDs/LCD-OLinuXino-7+/README.md

 LCD-OLINUXINO-7+ has no touschreen.

 The design uses LCD-DRIVER board, instead the legcay board design of the original LCD-OLinuXino-7 (without the plus) and LCD-OLinuXino-7TS.
+It lacks EEPROM and automatic recogntion.
+If you wish to add a touchscreen, consider that the touchscreen interface is analog.

 Refer to LCD-DRIVER's GitHub page for the hardware deisng files.